 Then there is the central plateau with semi active volcanic snow-covered mountains of Ruapehu and Ngauruhoe which are less than three hours away and just over our District boundary.
 Our only fully active volcano is twenty kilometres offshore in the Bay of Plenty and quite visible from shore and able to be accessed by helicopter or boat.
-A tourism highlight of this region – walk on an active volcano!!
-So, there is plenty to see close at hand within the District or just over the border.

 Ken Collier, RFE District 9930, New Zealand